 Neuraxial anesthesia offers many benefits that not available with general anesthesia.
 Neuraxial anesthesia has made it possible to perform many major procedures on an awake patient.
 For example, cesarian sections can be better and safely performed via neuraxial anesthesia than with general anesthesia, which allows the establishment of bonding between a mother and her neonate to take place immediately.

 Neuraxial anesthesia has demonstrated itself a useful adjunct to general anesthesia.
 The use of thoracic epidurals as post-op pain modality in post-thoracotomy patients has helped to improve patient's respiratory status.
 Other beneficial effects are better pain control than intravenous narcotics, less need for systemic opioids, earlier recovery of bowel functions, and easier participation in physical therapy.

-Patient's hemodynamics require monitoring in the immediate post-op period until resolution of the anesthetic.
-Nurses and physicians from other field managing the patient need to be aware of the nature of anesthesia that patient underwent.
+The patient's hemodynamics requires monitoring in the immediate post-op period until the resolution of the anesthetic.
+Nurses and physicians from other fields managing the patient need to be aware of the nature of anesthesia that patient underwent.

 Upon discharge home, the patient should be able to be contacted by personnel who performed the procedure, and the patient should receive a list of possible complications.
 The patient should be asked about headaches, backache, and checked for any neurological deficits post-procedure and return of bowel and bladder function.
 The patient should be reassured and evaluated regarding any complication that may have resulted.
 A visit to the anesthesia clinic and/or appropriate specialist is the recommendation in the event of any complications.